-1. The Institutional Planning and Assessment Committee oversees strategic planning and assessment at the institutional level.
-In consultation with campus constituents, members identify outcomes and measures related to our four strategic priorities; set targets for those measures; and ensure on-going assessment.
-In addition, they convene discussions of assessment findings and make changes to plans informed by those findings.

-2. In addition, the committee serves as the steering committee for the Middle States Periodic Review Report (PRR).
-This includes addressing recommendations from Middle States Self-Study and drafting and vetting the PRR to the campus.

-3. Responsibilities of the committee include:

-- a.
-Review the working draft of the Strategic Plan Outcomes (PDF) (https://www2.cortland.edu/about/strategic-plan/SUNY%20Cortland%20Strategic%20Priorities%20and%20Objectives%20Summary.pdf) and share with campus for feedback. - b.
+- 1. The Institutional Planning and Assessment Committee oversees strategic planning and assessment at the institutional level.
+In consultation with campus constituents, members identify outcomes and measures related to our four strategic priorities; set targets for those measures; and ensure ongoing assessment.
+In addition, they convene discussions of assessment findings and make changes to plans informed by those findings. - 2.
+In addition, the committee serves as the steering committee for the Middle States Periodic Review Report (PRR).
+This includes addressing recommendations from Middle States Self-Study and drafting and vetting the PRR to the campus. - 3.
+Responsibilities of the committee include: - a.
+Review the working draft of the Strategic Plan Outcomes (PDF) and share with campus for feedback. - b.
 Develop a plan and timeline for the Strategic Plan assessment. - c.
 Develop and implement strategy for response to recommendations for the PRR.